Yellowbeard: Casting

 In casting, producer Carter De Haven wanted to choose actors that would broaden the film's appeal to American audiences.

 The actor set to play the romantic lead changed from Adam Ant to Sting to Martin Hewitt.
 Adam Ant was frustrated with production delays and left.
-Ant and writing partner Marco Pirroni were also due to compose the soundtrack at one point - a demo for a theme was included on the 2005: remastered edition of 1982 album Friend or Foe.
+Ant and writing partner Marco Pirroni were also due to compose the soundtrack at one point - a demo for a theme was included on the 2005 remastered edition of 1982 album Friend or Foe.
 Sting wanted to play the role, but the producers thought the film was becoming too British.
 Hewitt is quoted as saying that "Sting should have had my part.
 For crying out loud, I would have hired Sting over me any day."

 Haven told The New York Times, "I got the cast I wanted.
 All the actors are integral.
 They are not just playing cameo roles."

 David Bowie makes a cameo appearance as the Shark – a character named Henson who dons a rubber shark fin on his back.
 Bowie was on holiday in Mexico in late 1982 after completing his album Let's Dance when he met with Chapman and Idle on a beach, agreeing to make a cameo appearance.
 Bowie also appeared in the 50-minute behind-the-scenes feature titled Group Madness.

 Filming

+Filming started with finance from HandMade films but then stopped and HandMade pulled out.
+Finance was obtained from Orion and filming started again.

 Apart from a couple of weeks spent in Rye, East Sussex, England, the entire film including interiors was shot in Mexico.

 Chapman's friend Harry Nilsson created a preliminary soundtrack, including one song specifically for the film.
 This was not used because the producers felt he could not be relied on to finish it.

 Three ships in the film were portrayed by Bounty II, built by Metro-Goldwyn-Mayer for the 1962 version of Mutiny on the Bounty.
 The pirate ship was named Edith, after Chapman's mother.

 Marty Feldman died of a heart attack while filming in Mexico City in December 1982.
 His work on the film was nearly finished except for the scene of his character's death, filmed a few days later using a stunt double.
 Chapman said about Feldman's death: "I try to look at the positive side...I take pleasure knowing that Marty was back on form for his last role."

 Chapman was not allowed to assist with the editing, and his comments on the first cut were ignored; these included shortening the credits, so that audience expectation was not too far raised, and making the jokes less obvious.